Robertation256/big_data_project/README.md

    spark-shell --deploy-mode client
    ```

-3. Make sure you change the file paths to your own
+3. Make sure you change the file paths to your own in *topic_extraction.sc*

    - stop word file path